Home of The Big Texas Boerboel

 A: There were several different variations used to create the boerboel.
 There is not enough documentation to pinpoint the exact crosses used to create the boerboel.

-Q: What is the difference between SABBS, NABBA, ABC, and AKC?
+Q: What is the difference between SABBS, NABBR (Formerly NABBA), ABC, and AKC?

 A: A short answer to this is SABBS (South Africa Boerboel Breeder Society) was derived out of SABT.
 SABBS/SABT was the original founding organization for the boerboel and was established in South Africa.
 The AKC (American Kennel Club) began to recognized the Boerboel breed in 2015.
 The ABC (American Boerboel Club) is the official AKC parent club for the Boerboel and is used to transition into AKC registration.
 NABBA (North American Boerboel Breeders Association) was established in 2013 as a separate club from SABBS based in North America.
-To us SABBS will always be the standard we aim to uphold.
+NABBA was restructured to NABBR in March 2024.

 Q: Are boerboels friendly?